padmasaba/github-popularity-score-service/README.md

 |   100,000  |   5,000 |        120 |                 5.000 |                 3.699 |                       0.397 |                                3.984 |
 | 1,000,000  |  20,000 |        365 |                 6.000 |                 4.301 |                       0.082 |                                4.688 |

-> RawScore is unnormalized; final presentation will scale results between 0–100 across the search set considering the maxRawScore.
+> RawScore is unnormalized; final normalized output will scale results between 0–100 across the search set considering the maxRawScore.

 ## 🌟 **Features**